fortunejuggle/src/docs/lpic2.211.1.md

 The certificate file must be in the PEM-format.
 This is the OpenSSL standard export format, so no additional flags should be required.
 In the example above, the RSA algorithm is used.
-Instead of RSA, DSA could also be used as the encryption algorithm.
-When using the DSA algorithm, the key needs to be generated using the `-t dsa` option and the directives for the certificate file and key slightly differ from their RSA counterparts:

-        smtpd_tls_dcert_file=postfixcert.pem
-        smtpd_tls_dkey_file=postfixkey.pem

 ECDSA is another valid encryption algorithm for use with Postfix.
 But